The electronic patient record (ePA)

 How is data protection ensured?

 The ePA file system is accessed via the telematics infrastructure, a secure, self-contained network.
-The servers for processing data are located in Germany and subject to European data protection regulations.
+The servers for processing data are located in Germany, are subject to European data protection regulations and are checked on a regular basis.
 All documents are end-to-end encrypted.
 This means that only insured persons themselves or those they grant access to can decrypt messages.
 Health insurance providers have no access to the contents of the electronic patient record.

 The health insurance provider’s app for the electronic patient record must be approved by the system’s administrative organization Gesellschaft für Telematik (gematik).
 During this process, the app’s security and functionality are both checked.